thunderbird/webext-docs/messageDisplayAction.rst

          :name: ``popup``
          :type: (string or null)

          The html file to show in a popup.
 Can be set to an empty string to not open a popup.
-Cleared by setting it to ``null`` (button will use the manifest value).
+Cleared by setting it to ``null`` (action will use the popup value defined in the manifest).

       .. api-member::